ArturoDeza/Fast-Texforms/README.md

 [Steerable Pyramid Toolbox](https://github.com/LabForComputationalVision/matlabPyrTools)

-Running the following script should install these modules for you:
+On a linux system, you can install these directly by running the folloing script:

 ```
 bash dowload_dependencies.sh